fpoirotte/save-editor-AGB-AY5E/docs/Usage.md

 *   `Reset` sets the number of duels won, drawn & lost to 0 (zero) for every duelist.
 *   `Unlock duelists` unlocks every duelist available in the game.
-*   `Unlock packs` unlocks every pack available in the game.
+*   `Unlock packs` unlocks every Booster Pack available in the game.

 **Note:** the `Reset` button also resets the list of duelists and packs available to the player (only those initially unlocked will be available).